European Football League: EFL

+Rosters

+Every team in the European Football League had to publish its 60-man roster.
+After that no player can be added.
+Every game day the teams have to nominate an EFAF active game day roster, which is limited to 45 players with a maximum of 3 active Americans as defined USA, Canadian, Mexican or Japanese passport holders.
+These three players may all be on the field at the same time.

 Format

-Until 2013, Teams were split into 4 divisions of 3 or 2 teams.
+Until 2013, EFL teams were split into 4 divisions of 3 or 2 teams.
 In a division of 3, teams played 2 matches; once at home to one opponent and the other away to the other opponent.
 In a division of 2 teams, each team played each other home and away.
 The division winners then advanced to the play-offs.

 The play-off format was changed for the 2008 season.
 The tournament was expanded to an eight-team competition.
 The two finalists from the 2007 season, Vienna Vikings and Marburg Mercenaries, earned automatic berths for the next season and the two semi-finalists, Eidsvoll 1814's from Norway and Tirol Raiders from Austria, earned a spot for the national champions of their respective countries.
 In quarterfinals these teams faced the four winners of the divisional round.
 In semi-finals teams were paired by the Eurobowl seeding system, with the best-seeded team facing the worst and the second-best facing the second-worst.
 Winners then advanced to the Eurobowl.

 With the start of the Big6 in 2014, the format of the EFL changed again.
 Six teams played in two divisions of three teams.
 The winners of the groups advanced to the EFL Bowl.